badosa/JSON-stat/utils/datalist.md

 #### dsid (positive integer or string)

-When the JSON-stat input is of class "collection" (or "bundle"), it is used to select a dataset.
+It is used to select a dataset when the JSON-stat input is of class "collection" or "bundle".
 When a positive integer is specified, it is interpreted as an index.
 By default, it is 0 (first dataset).
 When a string is specified, it is the id of the selected dataset.

 ### Return Value